Decorative service page background

 Surgery is typically considered a last resort for hip and shoulder arthritis, reserved for when the pain is severe and other treatments haven’t provided enough relief.
 Doctors will almost always recommend trying more conservative options first, such as light therapy, physical therapy, and lifestyle adjustments.
 If joint damage is extensive and significantly impacts your ability to perform daily activities, procedures like joint resurfacing or a total joint replacement may become necessary.
 The decision to have surgery is a major one, and it’s a conversation to have with your doctor after you’ve exhausted other avenues for relief.

-Manage Arthritis with Diet and Lifestyle Changes
+Ease Your Pain with Diet and Lifestyle Tweaks

 While professional treatments offer significant relief, the choices you make every day have a powerful impact on your arthritis symptoms.
 Simple adjustments to your diet and activity levels can work alongside therapies to reduce inflammation, ease pain, and protect your joints for the long haul.
 Think of it as building a foundation of health that supports every other part of your treatment plan.